 If you don’t receive a notification, please check all inboxes (filtered, promotional, spam, etc.) to confirm before contacting us.
 If you have questions or concerns about your application status, or haven’t received a status notification by April 30, 2023, you may contact us for more information.

-The 2022 Gratitude Grant application period begins March 8, and continues through March 18, 2022.
+The 2023 Gratitude Grant application period begins Tuesday, March 7, and continues through Thursday, March 21, 2023, unless a change is announced.
 Please bookmark this page to return for updates as the Application Period nears.

 - Eligibility.
 Subject to the additional restrictions below, Gratitude Grants (the “Grant Program”) is only open to teachers working full-time at a West Contra Costa public school at the time of applying and receiving the grant award.
 West Contra Costa is an area in Contra Costa County that incorporates the cities of El Cerrito, El Sobrante, Hercules, Kensington, North Richmond, Pinole, San Pablo, Richmond.
 For the purposes of these Official Guidelines, Chamberlin Education Foundation (“Sponsor”) is defining “Teacher” as an individual who holds the role of TK-12 Classroom Teacher, SPED Teacher, Resource Specialist, Education Specialist, Occupational Therapist, Speech Language Pathologist, Employment/Vocation Specialist (for Transition Program only), College Counselor, Librarian, School Psychologist, Literacy Coach, Instructional Coach, and School Counselor.
 Any individuals holding roles in a WCC school outside of these 13 designated roles are not eligible for a grant.